madison890000/clinical-portal/README.md

 -   2 we are using Mock endpoints right now, and it will be impossible if we want to hybrid use real endpoints and Mock endpoints.
 So I create a new Fetch, to make it easier to upgrade if we want switch to really endpoints.

-### Why create a global notificator and bind it to window?

--   1 at beginning, I was trying to using Global context to implement the Global notification.
-I chose right now solution after I find I want to show some message to user in the fetch Error, which Global Context can not work.
--   2 binding to window rather than creating a singleton is cause by time limited.
-I would implement it to be singleton if I have more time.

 ### Why add the Logout?

 I think this is a very common functionality, and it didn't take too much time, So I add it.